Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 Transparency is key for data-driven engineering management.
 Getting complete information from your Git Analytics tool is crucial.
 This means that a Git Analytics tool should pull data from code commits, pull requests, and tickets.
 We highlighted the data sources for each of these tools, so you can decide which is best for your organization.

-Waydev is designed to import data from the most popular Git applications, such as GitHub, GitLab, BitBucket, and Azure DevOps.
-Waydev also integrates with Jira, Slack, and Gerrit.
+Waydev is designed to import data from the most popular Git applications, such as GitHub, GitLab, BitBucket, Azure DevOps, AWS Code Commit, and also multiple ticketing systems and CI/CD tools.
 Their focus is evenly distributed across code-level metrics, code review insights, and ticket data.

 Waydev measures code complexity through the Impact metric.
 The Impact takes into consideration data points, such as the amount of code refactoring done, the number of edit locations, the number of files affected, and how the edit compares to historical changes.
 Through the Impact metric, Waydev helps engineering leaders correlate engineering output to business value.